 SMART Goals Examples

-Example #1: Saving Money
+SMART Goals Example for Saving Money

 Let’s say that your goal is to start saving more money.